MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 author: meghanalanka
 ms.author: v-mlanka
 manager: shujoshi
-ms.date: 05/13/2021
+ms.date: 05/11/2021
 ms.topic: article
 ms.service: dynamics-365-customerservice
 ---

 # Integrate Knowledge Management with Power Virtual Agents bot

-Integrate a Power Virtual Agents bot to assist in Knowledge management by performing the following steps.
+Integrate a Power Virtual Agents bot to assist in Knowledge Management by performing the following steps.

 1. Create and publish knowledge articles to Power Apps portal
 2. Create a topic for Power Virtual Agents bot and add an action
 3. Use Power Automate template to add the solution to Power Virtual Agents bot
 4. Test the flow to publish and share the Power Virtual Agents bot

-## Create and publish knowledge articles to Power Apps portal
+## Create and publish knowledge articles

-Set up your Power Apps portal before you begin integrating Knowledge Management with Power Virtual Agents bot.
+Set up your Power Apps portal before integrate Knowledge Management with Power Virtual Agents bot.
 More information: [Configure Knowledge Management](set-up-knowledge-management-embedded-knowledge-search.md).

 You can create and manage knowledge articles by marking the **Internal** field to **No**.
 For more information on managing knowledge articles, see [Create and manage knowledge articles](customer-service-hub-user-guide-knowledge-article.md).